 Few consumer items are as mind-boggling as nutritional supplements.
-Store shelves featuring endless bottles of vitamins, minerals and essential oils can leave the potential buyer thoroughly confused.
+Store shelves featuring endless bottles of vitamins, minerals, herbs and essential oils can leave the potential buyer thoroughly confused.
 How to choose?

 Here are examples of his chief insights among the major supplement classes:

-Vitamin E: In nature, this vitamin is found as a combination of eight different active compounds - four are called tocopherols, and four are called tocotrienols.
+- Vitamin E: In nature, this vitamin is found as a combination of eight different active compounds - four tocopherols, and four tocotrienols.
 Many manufacturers use inexpensive, synthetic versions of one or only a few of those eight forms.
-In his supplements Dr. Weil specifies a complete, naturally derived tocopherol/tocotrienol complex that more closely mirrors the natural vitamin E found in foods.
+In his supplements, Dr. Weil specifies a complete, naturally derived tocopherol/tocotrienol complex that more closely mirrors the natural vitamin E found in foods.

-Calcium: Manufacturers make calcium supplements in many forms, including calcium carbonate (the most common type), calcium lactate and calcium aspartate.
+- Calcium: Manufacturers make calcium supplements in many forms, including calcium carbonate (the main constituent of chalk, and the most common supplement type), calcium lactate and calcium aspartate.
 Dr. Weil specifies calcium citrate because it is more easily absorbed, especially by older people who may have less stomach acid.
 Although more expensive, calcium citrate is more than twice as bioavailable as calcium carbonate.

 "Vitamins and supplements are much like anything else - you generally get what you pay for," says Dr. Weil.
 "But even very expensive vitamins sometimes miss the mark."
 He says that one reason he co-directs the Annual Conference on Nutrition and Health; State of the Science & Clinical Applications, which unites the world's leading nutrition researchers, is that it allows him to get the latest news on the best forms of supplements directly from the researchers who investigate them.